 In 1685 a Catholic, James II, succeeded Charles II.
 The Irish hoped James would treat them more kindly but he was deposed in 1688 and fled to France.
 The Dutchman William of Orange and his English wife Mary were invited to come and rule in James's place.

 However James was not willing to give up his crown so easily.
 The Lord-Deputy of Ireland, the Early of Tyrconnell was still loyal to him.
 So were most of the Irish.
 In March 1689 James landed at Kinsale and quickly took most of Ireland.

-Londonderry was one of the few places that stood by William.
+Derry was one of the few places that stood by William.
 In December 1688 Catholic troops attempted to enter but 13 apprentice boys shut the gates against them.
-In April 1689 James laid siege to Londonderry and his men laid a boom across the River Foyle to prevent supplies reaching it by water.
+In April 1689 James laid siege to Derry and his men laid a boom across the River Foyle to prevent supplies reaching it by water.
 However in July a ship called the Mountjoy broke the boom and relieved the town.

 William's army landed in Ireland in August 1689 and on 1 July 1690 the two armies met at the battle of the Boyne near Drogheda.
 James was decisively defeated.
 William entered Dublin on 6 July 1690.
 The next year his army lay siege to Limerick.
 That town surrendered in October 1691.
 The Treaty of Limerick ended the war in Ireland.

 IRELAND IN THE 18TH CENTURY

 From 1704 all members of the Irish parliament and all holders of office had to be members of the Church of Ireland.
 (This Act excluded Presbyterians as well as Catholics.
 As a result many Presbyterians left Ireland for North America during the 18th century).